BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/05_deployment.md

 ![](../assets/03_deploy_mongo_03.png)
 ![](../assets/03_deploy_mongo_04.png)
 ![](../assets/03_deploy_mongo_05.png)

-- Bonus: determine how to create this from the CLI

 ### Deployment Configuration Options
 As a result of using a generic `new-app` style deployment, as opposed to openshift specific templates, a lot of defaults are leveraged.